Inquests & Public Inquiries

 Matthew is currently instructed by the Commissioner of the Metropolitan Police Service in the Undercover Policing Inquiry, assisting with the preparation of evidence on undercover deployments between 1983 and 1992.

-- Representing the family where a patient died from a traumatic penile injury suffered when his indwelling catheter was accidentally pulled when his hospital bed was moved;
+- Representing the family of an elderly patient who died from a traumatic penile injury suffered when his indwelling catheter was accidentally pulled when his hospital bed was moved;

 - Representing an NHS Trust where a six-month-old baby died shortly after attending A&E due to undiagnosed dilated cardiomyopathy (DCM);